 My last day’s itinerary was full of leisure activities, but still exciting nonetheless.
 I set off across the hotel’s parking lot to enjoy my first meal of the day: brunch.

 A slice of ‘Aloha’ in The Mountain State, Tropics Restaurant and Bar is a truly unique dining experience!

-Walking through the exterior courtyard of the restaurant, where palm trees and exotic flowers abound, the sounds of ukuleles and laughter fill the air.
+Walking through the tropical courtyard, palm trees and exotic flowers are everywhere!
+The sounds of ukuleles and laughter fill the air.
 I’m led to my table, located in the center of what feels like a lush tropical jungle.

 It’s brunch, so I order a refreshing Mango Screwdriver to start, and the mango purée is a perfect way to start a Sunday.

 For main courses, I decide on:

 - The ‘Mochiko Fried Rice’ with Hawaiian rice served over fried chicken marinated in soy, ginger, and garlic; and